PrafulAradhyamth/3d/readme.md

 ## Overview

-The code is located in the folder:
+The code is located in the folder
 'AddKnit_Source'

 Run the file **'MAIN.m'** from MATLAB.
 At the beginning, you will be prompted to select a mesh file.

-Mesh files are located in the folder:
+Mesh files are located in the folder
 'AddKnit_Data'

-Test surfaces such as *hemisphere*, *pyramid*, *truncated pyramid*, etc., are located in the subfolder:
+Test surfaces such as *hemisphere*, *pyramid*, *truncated pyramid*, etc., are located in the subfolder 'AddKnit_Data_TESTFLAECHEN'
-'AddKnit_Data_TESTFLAECHEN'

-External libraries and functions required for the computation are located in:
+External libraries and functions required for the computation are located in 'AddKnit_Extras'
-'AddKnit_Extras'

 If no file is selected, **MAIN** will terminate immediately.